Updated November 22, 2024

 If you have reason to believe that your loved one has been a victim of abuse at an assisted living facility, contact us at the Peck Law Group today at (866) 999-9085.

-The lawyers at the Peck Law Group have decades of experience successfully handling assisted living abuse and neglect cases on behalf of the victims of abuse and their families.
+The attorneys at the Peck Law Group have decades of experience successfully handling assisted living abuse and neglect cases on behalf of the victims of abuse and their families.
 Our attorneys know what it takes to aggressively fight for your legal rights.

 The Peck Law Group has multiple law offices throughout the state of California so that we can assist a greater portion of the state.